777arc/textbook/content/frequency_domain.rst

 .. image:: ../_static/audio_equalizer.webp
    :align: center

 In this chapter we cover what the frequency domain means, how to convert between time and frequency (plus what happens when we do so), and some interesting principles we will use later on.
-But by the end of this textbook you will be a master at working in the frequency domain, gauranteed!
+But by the end of this textbook you will be a master at working in the frequency domain, guaranteed!

 First, why do we like to look at signals in the frequency domain?
 Well here are two example signals, shown in both the time and frequency domain.